oddbird/oddleventy/content/blog/2022/cq-syntax.md

 ## Browser support

-Container size queries & units are expected to ship in both Chrome & Safari sometime this summer.
-Safari doesn't announce their release schedule in advance, but Chrome 105 will be public on Aug 30, 2022.
+Apple doesn't announce their release schedule in advance, but we know they are planning to ship size queries and units in Safari 16, and that the version is already _frozen_
+(no more changes before release) -- we just don't know when it will actually go public.
+Chrome 105
+will also support size queries and units -- shipping on Aug 30, 2022.
 Firefox is
 [actively working on support](https://bugzilla.mozilla.org/show_bug.cgi?id=1744221), but hasn't yet announced when it will be ready.